Sexuality in Islam: Oral sex

 In Sunni Islam, oral sex between a husband and wife is considered "Makruh Tahrimi" or highly undesirable by some Islamic jurists when the act is defined as mouth and tongue coming in contact with the genitals.
 The reason behind considering this act as not recommended is manifold, the foremost being the issue of modesty, purification (Taharat) and cleanliness.
 In Twelver Shia Islam, oral sex is permitted as long as najasah (impurity) is not consumed.

-The most common argument states that the mouth and tongue are used for recitation of the Quran and for the remembrance of Allah (Dhikr).
+The most common argument states that the mouth and tongue are used for recitation of the Quran and for the remembrance of God (Dhikr).
 The status of contact between genitals and mouth and genital secretions is also debated among the four Sunni schools, some scholars viewing them as impure and others not.

 Abortion

 Islamic schools of law have differing opinions on abortion, though it is prohibited or discouraged by most.
 However, abortion is allowed under certain circumstances, such as if the mother's health is threatened.
 If the abortion is necessary to save the woman's life, Muslims universally agree that her life takes precedence over the life of the fetus.

 Muslim views on abortion are also shaped by the Hadith as well as by the opinions of legal and religious scholars and commentators.
 In Islam, the fetus is believed to become a living soul after four months of gestation, and abortion after that point is generally viewed as impermissible.
 Many Islamic thinkers recognize exceptions to this rule for certain circumstances; indeed, Azizah Y. al-Hibri notes that "the majority of Muslim scholars permit abortion, although they differ on the stage of fetal development beyond which it becomes prohibited."

 Some Muslim scholars hold that the child of rape is a legitimate human being and therefore subject to the normal laws of abortion, that it is permitted only if the fetus is less than four months old, or if it endangers the life of its mother.
 Certain contemporary fatwas have also laid out the position that permit abortion if the newborn might suffer from a congenital condition that would make its care exceptionally difficult for the parents.